 This bill amends the "Municipal Land Use Law" to allow municipalities in New Jersey to adopt more stringent site improvement standards specifically for storm water management in residential developments.
 It requires the Commissioner of Community Affairs to revise existing Statewide site improvement standards to align with the new requirements, ensuring that municipalities can establish their own standards that exceed the Statewide minimums.
-The bill emphasizes that municipalities can create ordinances for storm water management that are more rigorous than those set by the state, thereby enhancing local control over environmental standards.
+The bill emphasizes that municipalities can create ordinances for storm water management that are more rigorous than those set by the state, thereby enhancing local control over environmental management.

 Statutes affected: